 The Cable is co-ordinating a national campaign to get the police and Home Office to come clean on the technology that snoops on your mobile phone.

-Exclusively, we bring you a short film, interactive map, public campaign, and briefing to parliament on IMSI-catchers in the UK and the need for transparency and accountability.
+We present an interactive map, public campaign, and briefing to parliament on IMSI-catchers, setting out the case for transparency and accountability.

 A Bristol Cable investigation in 2016, brought to light that at least nine police forces in the UK have secretly purchased IMSI-catchers, an indiscriminate and mass mobile phone surveillance technology.
 The number of police constabularies with the capacity to eavesdrop on your phone calls, read your text messages, and find out where you are is likely to be far higher.
 At present, 197 parliamentary constituencies are confirmed to be covered by police forces with IMSI-catchers.